Press "Enter" to skip to content

 I hadn’t been back to Penn since my stepfather’s 40th reunion in 1997.
 That this was also my first reunion was a bit of icing, but spoiled by the fact that I was literally the only member of my class to attend.
 Campus had changed a lot, or so I had heard.
 What better place to start my journey?
 After all, the Philly Sound was easily argued to be the source of rock and American Bandstand had corralled Jersey kids by the truckload into the City of Brotherly Love for years.
 Sure!
 Philly was to be step one.

 Unfortunately, Philly don’t swing much on a Monday.
-There was a Labor Day block party setting up, but not much in the way of live music.
+There was a Labor Day block party setting up string lights for hire, but not much in the way of live music.
 Neither The Electric Factory nor TLA were open.
 Simply put, the city was as dead as the brass plaques commemorating the heroes of that all-but-forgotten Philly Sound.

 As is often the case, however, I found what I was looking for in an unexpected place.